TurboWarp/docs/docs/development/extensions/hats.md

 The important difference is that `when` actually has code.
 After you do startHats, the block's inputs and arguments will be evaluated and passed to the block.
 The block can either return `true` to let the script run or `false` to prevent it from running.
 The block can also return a Promise that resolves to either `true` or `false` if necessary.

 One tricky thing here is that Scratch won't automatically start predicate-based hat blocks -- you need to do so yourself.
 In this example we use the `BEFORE_EXECUTE` event (It runs, as the name implies, before any scripts get run, so anything you start here will be run during that frame).
-As with event blocks, you can run your predicat-based hat blocks from anywhere that you get a callback.
+As with event blocks, you can run your predicate-based hat blocks from anywhere that you get a callback.

 ## Edge-activated hat blocks